Onyx is a registered Doberman Pinscher under Tackleberry Solutions and is specifically bred for service as a protection dog.

 While I currently have not been able to work with her as extensively as I would like (due to an intern shortage), she does catch on quickly and is eager to please.

-Right now Rogue responds to hand signals but has not yet mastered verbal commands.
+Right now Onyx responds to hand signals but has not yet mastered verbal commands.
 She knows sit.
 I'm also working on teaching her not to jump by requiring that she sit for everything that she wants.
 Which is a work in progress.

 As far as potty training goes, I have not had an accident with her while working with her in the home or at a store.
 However, I cannot guarantee her behavior in a new environment as I have not been able to fully vet her to my satisfaction.